 (Name of Successor of Decedent)–Successor of Decedent (Name of Decedent)–Deceased

-Before the decedent's personal property is released, the successor shall present to the department:
+Before the decedent's personal property is released, the successor shall present to the agency/department:

-reasonable proof of his or her identity (); and
+Reasonable proof of his or her identity (Probate Code section 13104).

-evidence of the decedent's ownership in the property, if available ().
+Evidence of the decedent's ownership in the property, if available (Probate Code section 13102).

-Questions regarding the submission of affidavits or declarations may be referred to the State Treasurer's Office.
-However, questions regarding the decedents ownership or interest in real or personal property, for the purpose of this law, should be referred to an attorney.
+Questions regarding the submission of affidavits or declarations may be referred to as the State Treasurer's Office.
+However, questions regarding the decedent’s ownership or interest in real or personal property, should be referred to an attorney.